Explore our Areas of Study

 Padma Bhushan Ved Nanda

-As Hindu University of America’s mission statement reveals, it represents a historic opportunity
+As Hindu University’s mission statement reveals, it represents a historic opportunity

 to reconsider the role and value of the humanities.
 I am hopeful that in the years to come the

-Hindu University of America will make a major contribution not only to Hindu studies and
+Hindu University will make a major contribution not only to Hindu studies and

 Hinduism but also to American academia itself by living up to the standards of critical inquiry